mar7799/ApplySphere-react/README.md

 # ApplySphere-react
-Creating an user interface to apply all schools at one place.
+Creating an user interface to apply for all schools at one place.